 In the second stage, we intend to generalize our tool to account for emission from 3D volumetric regions.
-If the source is moving with a relativistic velocity, the observed emission at each time interval arrives from distinct surfaces (surfaces if equal arrival time), the shape of which is dictated by the velocity distribution and by the geometry of the system.
+If the source is moving with a relativistic velocity, the observed emission at each time interval arrives from distinct surfaces (boosting-dependent equal arrival time), the shape of which is dictated by the velocity distribution and by the geometry of the system.
 These surfaces need to be calculated for each system independently.
 The calculation will be done following a similar method that was used by us previously (Bromberg et al. 2018, MNRAS 475, 2971; Nakar et al. 2018, ApJ 867, 18).
-In these works we calculated the lightcurve based on MHD and HD simulations of relativistic GRB jets.
+In these works we calculated the light curve based on MHD and HD simulations of relativistic GRB jets.
 Applying our tool on the simulation data will allow us to obtain the observed polarization as well.
-In order to account for line of sight effects through the 3D emitting region which may contribute to the polarization such as synchrotron self-absorption or Compton scattering, we will implement a Monte-Carlo method that will calculate the radiation transfer effects on individual photons in the system.
-The Monte-Carlo module will be developed separately from the polarization tool and will be integrated into it.
+In order to account for line of sight effects through the 3D emitting region which may contribute to the polarization such as synchrotron self-absorption or Compton scattering, we will implement a Monte-Carlo method that will be developed separately from the polarization tool and will be integrated into it.
 The development of both tools can help us better understand the polarization from a broader set of objects such as SGR giant flares, pulsar wind nebulae and extragalactic jets and more.